webdriverio-community/wdio-electron-service/docs/common-issues-debugging.md

 - ❌ `browser.electron.execute()` - main process API access will not work
 - ❌ `browser.electron.mock()` - mocking main process APIs will not work
 - ✅ Renderer process testing continues to work normally
+- ✅ Service initialization continues normally - no crashes or failures
+- ✅ Clear error messages when attempting to use disabled APIs

 #### Solution